sometthing/ToolBox/bat/README.md

 It's Working Directly (Network & Internet Setting) From Your Adapter Option.
 Easily, Enable or Disable (Ethernet/Internet) Connection and More Network Setting and Features Available.

+TOOLBOX WAS CREATED FOR EDUCATION PURPOSES ONLY.
+DON'T USE ANY OF THE TOOLS FOR MALICIOUS ACTIVITY.
+I AM NOT RESPONSIBLE FOR ANYTHING DONE BY ANY OF THOSE TOOLS.
+USE THEM AT YOUR OWN RISK!!!

 # Support
 - Windows 7, 8, 10
 - Linux